FAQs about 13SICK

-Please see below answers to a number of commonly asked questions about 13SICK, National Home Doctor Service.
+Please see below answers to a number of frequently asked questions about 13SICK, National Home Doctor Service.

 How much will I pay for a home visit?